awsdocs/amazon-glacier-developer-guide/doc_source/configuring-notifications.md

-# Configuring Vault Notifications in Amazon Glacier<a name="configuring-notifications"></a>
+# Configuring Vault Notifications in Amazon S3 Glacier<a name="configuring-notifications"></a>

-Retrieving anything from Amazon Glacier, such as an archive from a vault or a vault inventory, is a two\-step process\.
+Retrieving anything from Amazon S3 Glacier \(Glacier\), such as an archive from a vault or a vault inventory, is a two\-step process\.

 1. Initiate a retrieval job\.